buloshnikova/msapps/README.md

 # Movies Kotlin
-Fetches movies from TheMovieDB, written on Kotlin
+Fetches json from API, written on Kotlin